-Non-compete agreements in the sale of a business
+Non-compete agreement in the sale of a business

 In addition to certain employment contracts, non-compete agreements are often used in situations where a seller transfers all or a substantial amount of the seller’s business to a buyer.
 In some cases, non-compete agreements that arise from a sale of business are often easier to enforce than those that are contained in an employment agreement.

 Another problem that can occur when buying a business, is that a seller starts another, competitor company or starts working for another company.
 If you want to buy a business, you should draft a non-compete agreement for the seller as well, not just employees.
 The seller should sign that they won’t start a similar business, at least not in the location or time frame, that can harm your business.
 You should include a clause in the non-compete agreement that states that a seller is forbidden to share or use the confidential information of the business he sold.